jeancarl/node-red-labs/node-red-alchemyapi/README.md

 # AlchemyAPI in Node-RED

 Learn how to build a flow that analyzes a news article and returns attributes including keywords, entities, concepts, taxonomy, document sentiment, author, publication date, title and more.
 Learn how to build a flow that analyzes an image and returns a handful of attributes including gender, age-range, and if known, the name and type, of each person in the given image.
+Learn how to search new articles for sentiment and other attributes.

 ## Getting Started